Vent Axia Repair in Ireland — Professional Maintenance and Diagnostics

 Why is my unit stuck in frost protection?

-Frost protection issues are typically caused by thermistor faults, freezing outdoor conditions, blocked external ducts, or problems with the preheater.
+Frost protection issues are typically caused by thermistor faults, freezing outdoor conditions, or problems with the preheater.

 Testing the sensors and restoring correct frost logic usually resolves the problem.